 Visual data is a broad category, including images, videos, geometry and other data forms that contribute to visual content.
 This course will teach you the theory, methods, and also possibilities that such data sets offer.
 Several example applications will be implemented in the accompanying practical sessions.

 In this course, you will apply the topics learned in previous courses on a group project.
 You will choose the topic of your project among a list of options we offer every year.
 This year, you will have two project topics to choose from: data science and computer games.

-No, only BSc students from the TU Delft, Erasmus University of Rotterdam or Leiden University can participate.
+No, only BSc students from Delft, Leiden or Erasmus can participate.

 When does registration for the minor start?
 And what is the procedure?

 What is the procedure to get selected for the minor?